AnnaFusari/RingWormModulator/README.md

 ## Key features

 <ul>
-  <li>Ring modulation: the heart of the plugin is ring modulation, a technique that produces unique, harmonically rich sounds by multiplying the input signal with a sine oscillator used as the carrier wave.<br>
+  <li>Ring modulation: the heart of the plugin is ring modulation, a technique that produces unique, harmonically rich sounds by multiplying the input signal with a sine oscillator used as the carrier wave<br>
         <ul>
           <li>FREQ: this parameter adjusts the frequency of the carrier wave</li>
       </ul>